-The Review Committee assessed a significant amount of written information during the review and conducted interviews with all chair groups at Wageningen and all research lines at Maastricht as well as with a small selection of PhD candidates and research institute representatives.
-In general, it was felt that VLAG had a strong identity amongst the staff and PhD candidates at Wageningen and there was good staff engagement with its mission and good correspondence between its research themes and those of the individual chair groups / research lines.
+The Review Committee assessed a significant amount of written information during the review and conducted interviews with all Chair groups at Wageningen and all Research Lines at Maastricht as well as with a small selection of PhD candidates and research institute representatives.
+In general, it was felt that VLAG had a strong identity amongst the staff and students at Wageningen and there was good staff engagement with its mission and good correspondence between its research themes and those of the individual Chairs / Research lines.
 The research environment of VLAG is regarded as very positive.